MicrosoftDocs/openapi-docs/OpenAPI/kiota/request-builders.md

 Two navigation properties are in use in this fluent style API call: `.TaskLists` and `.ToDos`

-The underlying URL template looks like `{+baseurl}/taskLists/{task_list_id}/toDos/{todo_id}/assignedTo{?select,expand}`, where both the `taskLists` and `toDos` path segments do not require any parameter.
+The underlying URL template looks like `{+baseurl}/taskLists/{task_list_id}/toDos/{todo_id}/assignedTo{?select,expand}`, where both the `taskLists` and `toDos` path segments don't require any parameter.

 >[!NOTE]
 > If the target language doesn't support auto-property getters (`get` keyword in C# or TypeScript) a method with no parameter will be used instead.

-This property always return a value (non-null) and never throws an exception.
+This property always returns a value (non-null) and never throws an exception.

 ### Indexers

-Indexers are used for navigation path segments which declare a single unnamed parameter.
-This design choice was made as often APIs leverage that pattern for indexable collections endpoints.
+Indexers are used for navigation path segments that declare a single unnamed parameter.
+This design choice was made as often APIs use that pattern for indexable collections endpoints.

 In the following example: